dldPdks5/dldPdks5/README.md

 - 👋 Hi, I’m @dldPdks5
-- 👀 I’m interested in everything
+- 👀 I’m interested in everything about CSE
 - 🌱 I’m currently learning C, Python
 - 💞️ I’m looking to collaborate on YOU
-- 📫 How to reach me => eclipse8226@naver.com
+- 📫 How to reach me => iyean7297@gamil.com
-- 😄 Pronouns:
-- ⚡ Fun fact: **

 <!---
 dldPdks5/dldPdks5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.